 Do I need a business license to sell on Shopify?

-While it might take some time for you to master the settings of your Shopify taxes properly, we hope that you will be able to execute the settings properly.
+While it might take some time for you to master the settings of your Shopify taxes properly, we hope you will be able to execute them properly.

-Remember, Sales Tax is an integral part of your eCommerce store, therefore, we suggest you take out some time to understand & execute the operations on your Shopify store.
+Remember, Sales Tax is an integral part of your eCommerce store.
+Therefore, we suggest you take some time to understand & execute the operations on your Shopify store.

-Further, make sure that you align with the tax policies of local regions to ensure that you execute operations successfully.
+Further, ensure that you align with the tax policies of local regions to ensure that you execute operations successfully.
 All the best!